Family Friendly Itinerary in Japan for 10 Days

 Tokyo Private Tours Itinerary in Japan

 When you travel with (young) kids, you are probably looking for some family-friendly destinations.
-But unfortunately this information is not always readily available to you in travel magazines or website for tourists, because they are focussing on other aspects of the destination.
-Planning a family trip and selecting the best activities can be challenging or stressful sometimes!
-Not to worry, Japan has many family-friendly destinations and we happily tell you all about them.
-We present you our proposed 10-days itinerary including family-friendly destinations with several tips and options!
+Unfortunately, this information is not always readily available to you in travel magazines or on the world wide web.
+Planning a family trip and selecting the best activities can be challenging and sometimes even stressful.
+But don’t worry, Japan has many family-friendly destinations and things to do.
+In this article, we will present you with our suggested 10-day itinerary along with several tips and options!

 • Day 1: Arrival in Japan